Applications close 10 February at 23:59 pm

 Open Access – Sourcing input

 Over the past several years feedback from the FRDC stakeholder surveys highlighted that a number of processes, such as the RACs, were perceived to be 'closed shops' and not open to everyone.
-The FRDC aims to address this over via a range of mechanisms.
+The FRDC aims to address this via a range of mechanisms.

 A number of engagement pathways will be trialled throughout the year to seek stakeholder priorities.
 The goal is to augment the RAC process, providing opportunities for ‘outside’ stakeholders to have input.